 When Judy realized her dream was to incorporate her love of the arts with her life’s emphasis on service, she drew upon her many years of arts training, corporate experience and education.
 With that dream, a few fellow supporters, and a heart full of determination, Judy opened the doors of Arts For All, Inc. in 2006.

-As the Founder and Executive Director, Judy has many responsibilities.
+As the Founder, Judy has many responsibilities.
 She enjoys her leadership role, which includes hiring new instructors, building curriculum, bringing further development to AFA.
 Outside of the office, she fosters partnerships between AFA and the community, by working with other local non-profits, and members of Non-profit Association of the Midlands, creating new opportunities such as the Pratt Street Project, partnering with the YMCA to develop a theater program, and various community based workshops while raising awareness and fundraising for AFA.

 In 2016, Judy was chosen among others in her state as the recipient of the Jefferson Award which is a prestigious national service recognition platform honoring community service and public volunteerism in America.
 She was then invited to the national convention and received the award for organizational achievement.

 Diagnosed with breast cancer in 2011, Judy has undergone both surgery and chemotherapy and yet she remains dedicated to her work promoting the arts.
 She is an example of hard work, dedication and passion for what she loves.
 The students served by AFA are thankful for her devotion and dedication to promoting arts within the community; without her, Arts For All would not be where it is today.